Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Introduction

 We are primarily interested in the setting where we cannot sample from $\nu$ directly but we can sample from $\mu$.
 Then an algorithm is needed that can approximately sample $\nu$.
-A common approach constructs a Markov transition operator $\P$ with invariant measure $\nu$, then collects paths $U_k \sim \P^{k-1} \delta_{u^{(0)}}$ starting from a fixed initial condition $U_0 = u_0$.
+A common approach constructs a Markov transition operator $\P$ with invariant measure $\nu$, then collects paths $U_k \sim \P^{k-1} \delta_{u_0}$ starting from a fixed initial condition $U_0 = u_0$.
 Because it is not possible to simulate paths numerically on an infinite-dimensional state space, in practice finite-dimensional approximations to the exact algorithm are used.
+A well-known example of such an algorithm is the preconditioned Crank-Nicholson (pCN) algorithm \cite{stuart-mcmc}; a MH algorithm for $\mu$ that is absolutely continuous with respect to a Gaussian measure.
+In this article, we consider a generalization of the pCN algorithm, called the RCAR algorithm, that generalizes this assumption to non-Gaussian prior measures.

-In this article we focus on a specific class of MH algorithms called the RCAR algorithm which is introduced in Subsection~\ref{sec:rcar-algorithm} of this introduction.
-We will also outline a concrete running example involving a Bayesian inverse problems in semi-supervised learning where the RCAR algorithm is applicable.
-In Subsection~\ref{sec:overv-main-results} we give an informal overview of our main results and present a brief review of relevant literature in Subsection~\ref{sec:relevant-literature}.
-Finally, we give an outline of the rest of the paper in Subsection~\ref{sec:outline-article}.
+The remainder of this Section is organized as follows: We recall the RCAR algorithm in Subsection~\ref{sec:rcar-algorithm} and give an overview of our main results in Subsection~\ref{sec:overv-main-results}.
+Relevant literature to our work is discussed in Subsection~\ref{sec:relevant-literature} followed by a concrete running example in Subsection~\ref{sec:an-illustr-example} which is used throughout the article to demonstrate our theoretical results and conditions in a practical setting.
+An outline of the article is given in Subsection~\ref{sec:outline-article}.